jwiedeman/NeuralDojo/market_NN_plus_ultra/README.md

    The command above validates the SQLite dataset, optionally regenerates regime labels, runs pretraining, launches supervised training, and finishes with PPO fine-tuning.
 Artifacts land under `automation_runs/<timestamp>/`, including checkpoints, profitability summaries, and policy state dicts.
 Add flags such as `--regenerate-regimes`, `--skip-pretraining`, or `--skip-training` to tailor individual stages.

+   Looking for a complete walkthrough that chains fixture creation, pretraining, training, evaluation, and monitoring?
+Follow the [end-to-end MVP quickstart](./docs/quickstart_mvp.md) to run the full loop and capture Prometheus-ready telemetry after each pass.

 10. **Serve the inference API**

    ```bash